BioJulia/PopGen.jl/docs/api/PopGenCore/Manipulate.md

 ```julia
 locationdata(data::PopData)
 ```
-View the longitude and latitude data in a `PopData` object.
+View the longitude and lattitude data in a `PopData` object.
 Returns a table derived from the PopData.
 Changes made to this table will not alter the source `PopData` object.

 Use `locations!` to add spatial data to a `PopData` object.